 That is also why you have to rethink using Content Delivery networks because each file hosted externally has to go through different routers to bring back bits of data for the browser to load.

 Keep in mind that are many plugins for this, but once again, if you can do this yourself using the methods shown in this post, why use Plugins which by themselves add burden to page load times.
-Thank you for learning with RankYa and thank you for sharing this post on your social media profiles.
+Thank you for learning with RankYa and thank you for sharing this post.